Sandhya23761A1232/Python-With-Django/README.md

 First Django Application – Python Web Development

-This project is my first Django application built using the Python Django framework.
-It demonstrates the basics of Django project structure, app creation, URL routing, views, and templates.
+SRM is my first Django application built using the Django framework.
+It introduces the fundamentals of project setup, app creation, URL routing, views, and templates.

-📌 Features
+📌 Key Features

-Django Project Setup → Created using django-admin startproject
+Django Project Setup → Created using django-admin startproject.

-App Creation → Added an application inside the project for modular development
+App Creation → Added an IT app inside the project for modular development.

-URL Routing → Configured urls.py to handle different paths
+URL Routing → Configured urls.py to handle different paths.

-Views → Implemented basic request handling with Python functions
+Views → Implemented basic request handling using Python functions.

-Templates → Displayed HTML responses using Django’s template system
+Templates → Displayed HTML responses using Django’s template system.

+Registration Form → A simple registration form (registration.html) is placed inside the IT app’s templates folder and rendered through a Django view.